yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(q3)
 ```

-Scanning through these two sequences, we can see that they are largely identical, with the exception of one ``-`` character, and about 25% *substitutions* of one base for another.
+Scanning thrgdfg fdg fdg dfgdf gdf gd fough these two sequences, we can see that they are largely identical, with the exception of one ``-`` character, and about 25% *substitutions* of one base for another.
 We refer to ``-`` characters in aligned sequences as **gaps**.

 ## The problem <link src='e63a4f'/>